 Dr. Frank Lewis became executive director of the ABS in 2002.
 A Maryland native, Dr. Lewis received his medical degree from the University of Maryland and completed his general surgery residency at the University of CaliforniaSan Francisco.
 He then completed an NIH trauma fellowship at San Francisco General Hospital.
 Prior to the ABS, Dr. Lewis was chair of the department of surgery at Henry Ford Hospital in Detroit and professor of surgery at Case Western Reserve University.
 Before going to Detroit, he was professor and vice chair of the department of surgery at UC San Francisco and chief of surgery at San Francisco General Hospital.

 Dr. Lewis is a past chair of the ABS and the Residency Review Committee for Surgery of the ACGME.
 He is also a past president of the American Association for the Surgery of Trauma and the Shock Society.
-He has also served as first vice-president of the American College of Surgeons (ACS), as well as chair of the ACS Board of Governors and the ACS Committee on Trauma.
+He has also served as first vice-president of the American College of Surgeons (ACS), as well as chair of the ACS Board of Governors.
 Dr. Lewis' clinical interests center on trauma and critical care.
 He is certified by the ABS in general surgery.

 Jo Buyske, M.D.
 Associate Executive Director